CocoaPods/blog.cocoapods.org/_drafts/CocoaPods-Trunk.markdown

 {% breaking_image /assets/blog_img/trunk/cocoapods-trunk-image.jpg %}

-_Cocoa pods in varying levels of ripeness growing on the trunk of a tree._ – [Wikipedia](http://en.wikipedia.org/wiki/Cocoa_production_in_Ivory_Coast)
+_Cocoa Pods in varying levels of ripeness growing on the trunk of a tree._ – [Wikipedia](http://en.wikipedia.org/wiki/Cocoa_production_in_Ivory_Coast)

 Today we are launching our web-service to remedy the aforementioned problems.
-The introduction of the ‘Trunk’ web-service means that publishers can now publish pods directly from the command-line, _without_ the need to create a pull-request.
+The introduction of the ‘Trunk’ web-service means that publishers can now publish Pods directly from the command-line, _without_ the need to create a pull-request.

 The first person to publish a pod automatically gets designated as the ‘owner’ of that pod name in the scope of the ‘master’ spec-repo.
 The ‘owner’ can then add other ‘owners’ as they see fit.
 Only ‘owners’ are allowed to publish subsequent versions of said pod.
 For more information on this and interacting with ‘Trunk’ in general, see [this guide](http://guides.cocoapods.org/making/getting-setup-with-trunk).

-Note that we are still hosting the canonical database of available pods and their specifications in [the same git repo on GitHub](https://github.com/CocoaPods/Specs).
+Note that we are still hosting the canonical database of available Pods and their specifications in [the same git repo on GitHub](https://github.com/CocoaPods/Specs).
 This means that if something were to affect the uptime/stability of this database, our users can rely on GitHub’s professional and 24/7 support.
-Thus, if ‘Trunk’ were to go down, for whatever reason, our normal users are not affected and only ‘owners’ will be unable to publish new pods during that time-frame.
+Thus, if ‘Trunk’ were to go down, for whatever reason, our normal users are not affected and only ‘owners’ will be unable to publish new Pods during that time-frame.
 All in all, this means better stability for _you_, our users, and less stress on _us_, the volunteers.
 A simple overview of our architecture is shown in the following diagram:

 {% breaking_image /assets/blog_img/trunk/architecture-diagram.png %}